bit-bots/TORSO_21_dataset/README.md

 To run the tools you need to source the poetry environment in your shell.

 ```
+# Source the virtualenv
 poetry shell
 ```

-You can also use `poetry run <path-to-script>` to run scripts without sourcing.
+You can also use `poetry run <script>` to run scripts without sourcing.

 ### Scripts